StephenSmith25/PythonFMU3/README.md

   -d DEST, --dest DEST  Where to save the FMU.
   --doc DOCUMENTATION_FOLDER
                         Documentation folder to include in the FMU.
-  --terminals TERMINALS_FOLDER
+  --terminals TERMINALS_FILE
-                        Folder of terminals to include in the FMU.
+                        Terminals file (terminalsAndIcons.xml) to include in the FMU.
   --no-external-tool    If given, needsExecutionTool=false --no-variable-step    If given, canHandleVariableCommunicationStepSize=false --interpolate-inputs  If given, canInterpolateInputs=true